Genesis Reviews

 Genre: Sports Developer: ACME Interactive Publisher: Sega Enterprises Players: 1-2 Released: 1992

 If Sega was anything during the 16-bit era, it was astute.
-Buster Douglas, still reeling from kissing the canvas in his first title defense against Evander Holyfield, was dropped a second time later two years later, this time by the company that had given him a hefty endorsement deal for his Genesis boxing game.
+Buster Douglas, still reeling from kissing the canvas in his first title defense against Evander Holyfield, was dropped a second time two years later, this time by the company that had given him a hefty endorsement deal for his Genesis boxing game.
 Douglas had seemingly lost the title even before the ink on his contract had dried, so Sega was forced to begin negotiations with his successor.
 The result was 1992’s “Real Deal” Boxing, which sported box art that had Evander Holyfield literally draped with title belts, almost as if to reassure potential buyers that this time, the champ would still be on top when his game shipped.

 The image of its boxing line up wasn’t the only thing Sega sought to improve.
 I’m sure that management was very keen on actually designing a game around the celebrity this time around, as Buster Douglas “Knockout” Boxing had basically consisted of a simple palate swap and name change to Taito’s Final Blow (they did also add a new boxer, Iron Head.
 Oh me, oh my…).
 In an obvious effort to bolster consumer confidence (as well as sales), Sega built a game wholly for the new heavyweight champ, and though it’s still in the shallow end of the boxing pool, it’s still a vast improvement over Douglas’ rain puddle-like effort.